aws-samples/aws-builders-fair-projects/reinvent-2019/sign-and-speak/README.md

 - **On load** : Connect to WebSocket API
 - **On unload** : Disconnect from WebSocket API
-- **Receive Message** : On Receiving a message from the WebSocket API, update the Text Chat panel
+- **Receive Message** : On receiving a message from the WebSocket API, update the Text Chat panel
 - **Capture Intent** : Capture the intent of the user (e.g. capture user video in a Sign UI / capture spoken words from Speak UI)

 #### 5.3.1 Sign UI